chollette/Pre-VFall-Vision-Sensor-Simulated-Early-Signs-of-Fall-Dataset/README.md

 1. **Visit the Download Link** -(https://doi.org/10.6084/m9.figshare.26488216.v3)
 2. **RE-Run Feature Extraction**
    -If you choose to use all frames of the recorded videos, use provided "Feature Extraction.py" python script for extracting magnitude and direction features.
+Additional script is provided for converting json-to-csv, should such function be needed.

 ## Citation